-The first project has been established at the IPS India Forum.
-Under the title "Foundations of the Indo-European Strategic Partnership", Prof. Dr. Gisela Müller-Brandeck-Bocquet, PD Dr. Michael Becker, Dr. Matthias Gsänger, Philipp Gieg and Timo Lowinger collaborate with Jawaharlal Nehru University New Delhi.
-There, Prof. Dr. Ummu Salma Bava and Prof. Dr. Anupama Roy are leading the project.
+The first project was established at IPS India Forum.
+Under the title "Foundations of the Indo-European Strategic Partnership", Prof. Dr. Gisela Müller-Brandeck-Bocquet, Prof. Dr. Michael Becker, Dr. Matthias Gsänger, Dr. Philipp Gieg and Timo Lowinger collaborated with Jawaharlal Nehru University New Delhi.
+There, Prof. Dr. Ummu Salma Bava and Prof. Dr. Anupama Roy were leading the project.

 - providing both IPS and JNU faculty with the possibility to intensify and enhance their research and teaching collaboration through faculty mobility, joint workshops, book projects and conference participation, and

 - providing both IPS and JNU students with the possibility to travel to the respective partner institution in order to undertake research for their theses and their research projects as well as to attend courses, seminars and Winter and Summer Schools.

 As demonstrated, the project attached great importance to training students in both countries: Semesters abroad as well as summer and winter schools promote contacts and intercultural skills, build knowledge and broaden the mind.
 The project run for a period of four years and allowed students to write their master theses and dissertations on a topic within the scope of the common motif.